aditsrivastava4/neighborhood-map/README.md

 # Neighborhood Map Project

-This Project is to create a single page website with a map and option to search for a places and filter it as the user require.
+This Project is to create a single page web app with a map and option to search for a places and filter it as the user require.

 ## Python Module